Universal's Halloween Horror Nights: Entertainment/Shows

 Halloween Horror Nights has featured several live entertainment shows.
 Recurring shows have included "The Rocky Horror Picture Show A Tribute", "Bill and Ted's Excellent Halloween Adventure", Robosaurus and Academy of Villains.
 Bill and Ted's show appeared in every Halloween Horror Nights from 1992 until its closure following Halloween Horror Nights 27 in 2017.

 It was "...a scatter-shot mashup of pop culture, popular radio and unexpectedly mature content" according to a review.

 For the first time, Universal Studios Florida will debut a brand new lagoon show entitled "Halloween Marathon of Mayhem" during HHN 29 that will feature "iconic scenes from top horror films, cult classics and TV shows.

 Rides

 Several theme park rides remain operational during the event.
 In past event years, some were re-themed for the event such as Kongfrontation becoming Tramway of Doom during Halloween Horror Nights II.
 Diagon Alley has been open for Halloween Horror Nights since 2015.
 It was closed-off in 2014 despite opening just a few months earlier and to date it has not been re-themed or had any scare actors present.
+In 2023, Death Eaters were introduced roaming around Diagon Alley, in lieu of scare actors.

 Commercials, media, and awards

 Universal's Halloween Horror Nights is known for the dark tone of its advertisements and commercials.
 A majority of them were directed by Dean Kane.
 In 2010, the directors of Daybreakers, Michael Spierig and Peter Spierig, directed the commercial for Halloween Horror Nights.

 Universal Studios Florida has won Amusement Today's Golden Ticket Award for Best Halloween Event 12 of the 14 times it has been awarded, including the last eleven years straight.
+After 2024 the Florida event gained "legend" status in the Best Halloween Event category, thereby retiring the award.